midiacom/alfa/README.md

 * Login and password feature
 * Create a way do remove gst_bin_remove_many elements from SRC queue (when stop the VMS)
 * Create a VMS that use data from two different SRCs
 * Test if using TCP instead of UDP is a better way to communicate VMS and SRC.
-In this scenario VMS will be the client and SRC will be the server and the bind function will call the VMS to start a new TCP comunication with the SRC.
+In this scenario VMS will be the client and SRC will be the server and the bind function will call the VMS to start a new TCP communication with the SRC.
 * The binded to column needs to be changed because now a vms can be binded to two or more SRC

 ### Done